Kishima-Jo/ubuild-jekyll/index.md

 - template: hero-banner-w-image
   block: hero-2
   headline: <img src="/uploads/2020/09/08/logo-32pt-2x.png"><br>Nautilus <br><strong>Desktop</strong>
-  content: The tool that allows you to do basic management of <a href="https://github.com/VMwareFusion/nautilus"
+  content: A free tool that allows you to do basic management of <a href="https://github.com/VMwareFusion/nautilus"
     title="">vctl container engine</a> on macOS for running containers and Kubernetes clusters.
   cta: